gvwilson/teachtogether.tech/_lessons/pck.md

 unaffected by identifier style, so our recommendation is just to use consistent style in all examples.

-Since most languages have style guides (e.g.,
-[PEP 8](https://www.python.org/dev/peps/pep-0008/) for Python) and tools to check that code follows these guidelines, our full recommendation is is to *use tools to ensure that all code examples adhere to a consistent style*.
+Since most languages have style guides (e.g., [PEP 8](https://www.python.org/dev/peps/pep-0008/) for Python) and tools to check that code follows these guidelines, our full recommendation is to *use tools to ensure that all code examples adhere to a consistent style*.

 ## Does Better Feedback Help? {#s:pck-error}